adjippp/CRUD-Django-Python/README.md

 Creating CRUD about BOOK (Title, Author, Date, Pages, Type of Book) Web Based App using python and django framework (MVC).
 Views work as View and Controller.

-How to use this CRUD Project (Windows)
+How to use this CRUD Project (Windows and using python 3.7.x)

 1. Install django using
     ```